hulkiedo17/libconf/docs/compile.md

 $ sudo make install
 ```

-or, instead of a make, you can call cmake:
+or, instead of a make, you can call cmake again:
 ```shell
 $ mkdir build && cd build
 $ cmake ..